manavgakhar/caltech101dataset/README.md

-# caltech101dataset using resnet50 and CNN layers
+# caltech101 dataset using resnet50 and CNN layers